jamnjeri/phase1-week1-code-challenge/README.md

 * Vue 2.6.11
 * Then install the various packages from package.json `npm install`
 * Create environment variables

-**This code specifically was ran in the console one challenge at a time commenting and uncommenting respectively due to the prompt issue on VS Code**
+* Inorder to run it in the terminal, install the prompt package `npm install prompt-sync`  and
+* In addition, add   `const prompt = require("prompt-sync")();>`  to the beginning of your script when planning to use prompt.

 ## C. Project Setup